 The school system consisted of 9 elementary schools that were K-8, and one high school.
 I went to Number Three School, imaginatively named because it was the third school built.
 It was a wonderful old building with three floors, plus a basement which was also a fallout shelter.
 (See Featured Image.)
 The third floor was condemned and we were not allowed to go up there, but I did anyway in my unsupervised wanderings when I was carrying notes from my teacher to other teachers.
-The average intelligence at this school, and all the Belleville schools, was not terribly high, but the school administration did recognize that I was not being challenged enough and so they accelerated me in second grade, moving me up to third partway through the year.
+The expectation level at this school, and all the Belleville schools, was not terribly high, but the school administration did recognize that I was not being challenged enough and so they accelerated me in second grade, moving me up to third partway through the year.
 (See What Did You Learn in School Today? for a description of that process.)
 Also, whenever there were notes to be sent around, the teachers had me do it because they knew it wouldn’t matter if I missed some class time.

 In the early Sixties Belleville High School lost its accreditation because it was so overcrowded.
 This was during the time that my sisters were there.
 To gain back accreditation, they built a new high school in a different part of town that was just grades 10-12, and turned the old high school into a junior high school for grades 7-9.
 However, even with the overcrowding problem solved, my sisters urged my parents not to send me through the Belleville schools, wanting me to get a better education than they did.
 (And a safer one.
 My sister once had a switchblade pulled on her . . . in the girls’ locker room!)
 My parents listened, and investigated private and public schools in other towns.
 Starting in seventh grade I attended College High School, a six-year selective public school in Montclair.
 Once I left Number Three, and shortly afterwards dropped out of my Girl Scout troop, I had no further contact with any of my Belleville friends.
 Ever.